 Whereas if you set the Shutter speed at low, you will be able to capture the motion like a trace of light.
 If you use it creatively, you can use it in product photography to add a certain mood to it.

-When in this mode, you only have to worry about the shutter speed rest of the setting are set automatically.
+When in this mode, you only have to worry about the shutter speed rest of the settings are set automatically.

-The next setting out of the golden triangle is the ISO.
+The next setting out of the golden triangle is the ISO in photography.
 This DSLR setting deals with the light sensitivity of the camera.
-In simple words, It will determine how much the much will darker or brighter.
+In simple words, It will determine how much the much will be darker or brighter.

 Also remember that the higher the image is exposed to the light, the lower its quality falls.